port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

       "title": "Incident Resolution Time",
       "type": "string",
       "format": "date-time",
-      "description": "The timestamp when the incident was resolved."
+      "description": "The timestamp when the incident was resolved" },
-    },
     "recoveryTime": {
       "title": "Time to Recovery",
       "type": "number",
-      "description": "The time (in minutes) between the incident being triggered and resolved."
+      "description": "The time (in minutes) between the incident being triggered and resolved" }
-    }
   }
 }